Pinterest

 From start to finish, it can be on the table in just over one hour.
 There are many versions of tarte flambée recipes, many with yeast or baking powder, some even using puff pastry.
 Creativity rules in this.

-Have a Pizza Stone?
+Can You use a Pizza Stone?

 I've not done it this way, but this is what I've been told: If you have a baking stone, you can use it by preheating it in the oven for about half an hour at 500°F near the top of the oven.

-Transfer the unbaked Flammkuchen to the stone with a pizza peel, just as you would a pizza.
+Transfer the unbaked flammkuchen to the stone with a pizza peel, just as you would a pizza.
 This should bake in about 10 minutes.
 If needed, turn the broiler on for about 3 minutes to brown the top.

 If you do it this way, do let me know how it turns out. :)